influxdata/telegraf/plugins/outputs/opensearch/README.md

 This plugin writes to [Opensearch](https://opensearch.org/) via HTTP using [Elastic](http://olivere.github.io/elastic/) client API.

-It supports Opensearch releases from 1.x up to 2.x.
+It supports Opensearch releases from 1 and 2.
+Future comparability with 1.x is not guaranteed and instead will focus on 2.x support.
+Consider using the existing Elasticsearch plugin for 1.x.

 ## Opensearch indexes and templates